Bernard Franklin (Ben) Anderson (1881-1963)

 You can see their son, Estill Anderson (1905- 1926), seated on the ground in the front row of the picture below, the light-haired boy.
 He would have been four when the picture was taken.
 On the far right you see Telmar Anderson (1903-1982), son of my grandfather Guy Anderson and his first wife.

 Ben and Nettie took in Telmar when Guy’s first wife died and he married Vera (my grandmother).
 You may have noticed that Nettie died at the age of 28, only three years after posing for the big family photo.
 Estill was only six years old when his mother died.
-Estill was just a little more than year younger than Telmar.
+Estill was just a little more than a year younger than his cousin Telmar.

 When the family picture was taken, Ben was a fruit farmer, according to the census.
 That confirms my mother’s childhood memories of Ben having an orchard of apple trees (one of the principal exports of Holmes County in the 1800s according to one history.)
 His farm was located in Killbuck Township, but could not have been too far away from the farm bought by Daddy Guy, shown in this picture.